Thanks for a wonderful 2024 tour season!

 By Car

 By Car It is possible to drive to Habitat 67.
-Public parking in Dieppe Park (formerly La Cité du Havre Park) is currently available, but we cannot guarantee the availability of parking spaces.
+A public parking is located at Parc de Dieppe (anciennement le parc la Cité-du-Havre) but we cannot guarantee the availability of parking spaces.

 By public transit